 2. Establish and maintain a soothing pre-bedtime ritual.

 Get ready for sleep with the help of a soothing routine before bed.
 And if you stick to the same way every night, your body will learn to associate that routine with sleep.
 You could find that you sleep more quickly after doing this.
-Start your routine between 30 and 60 minutes before bedtime for the best results.
-Whatever helps you unwind the most is fine, as long as it doesn’t involve anything that gives off blue light.
+Start your training between 30 and 60 minutes before bedtime for the best results.
+Whatever helps you unwind the most is OK, as long as it doesn’t involve anything that gives off blue light.
 Here are a few suggestions:

 - If you’re feeling tense in your muscles, try some gentle stretching.